-- Slots that are not assigned to any reservation.
+- Slot commitments that are not allocated to any reservation.

-- Slots that are assigned to a reservation but aren't currently in use.
+- Slots that are allocated to a reservation baseline but aren't in use.

-By default, queries running in a reservation automatically use idle slots from other reservations.
+By default, queries running in a reservation automatically use idle slots from other reservations within the same administration project.
 That means a job can always run as long as there's capacity.
-Idle capacity is immediately preemptible back to the original assigned reservation as needed.
+Idle capacity is immediately preemptible back to the original assigned reservation as needed, regardless of the priority of the query that needs the resources.
 This happens automatically in real time.

 true.
 Reservations with

 true can, however, share their idle slots with